bpanel-org/bpanel/README.md

 use the appropriate configs.

 If you are mounting a local bcoin data dir (`~/.bcoin`) or persisting using docker volumes, you can also pass settings to your bcoin docker container with a `bcoin.conf` file (read more about bcoin configurations [here](https://github.com/bcoin-org/bcoin/blob/master/docs/Configuration.md)).

 ### Bcoin Setup Scripts
-This section is only relevant if you will be running a bcoin node in a docker container using the `bcoin` service.
+(This section is only relevant if you will be running a bcoin node in a docker container using the `bcoin` service, or using the `bcoin-init.js` script to start a node.)

-This setup supports setup scripts.
+This setup supports setup scripts for your bcoin node.
 This will allow you to run scripts on your node for a repeatable and predictable environment for testing or development.

 Three circumstances need to be met to run a script:
-1. There needs to be a js file to run in the `scripts` directory that exports a function to run
+1. There needs to be a js file to run in the `scripts` directory that exports a function
-2. You need to pass the name of this file (including the extension) as an environment variable named `BCOIN_INIT_SCRIPT` in the docker-compose or as a `init-script` setting in your `bcoin.conf` file
+1. You need to pass the name of this file (including the extension) as an environment variable named `BCOIN_INIT_SCRIPT` in the docker-compose or as a `init-script` setting in your `bcoin.conf` file
-3. There should be no walletdb in the container.
+1. There should be no walletdb in the container.
 This last requirement makes sure that a setup script doesn't overwrite your data if you're mapping volumes or if you restart a container.

 These checks are done in `bcoin-init.js` which is run by the bpanel/bcoin image that is used to create the `bcoin` container and sets up a node based on the configs described above.
 Setup scripts are passed the bcoin node object that has been created so the scripts have access to the node being started at run time as well as the relevant configs.

 Example setup scripts can be found in the `/scripts` directory (`funded-dummy-wallets.js` and `setup-coinbase-address.js`).

 ### Persistent DBs
 By default, the bcoin and wallet DBs persist in `~/.bcoin`.
-If you want docker to start bcoin with a fresh DB, comment out the `.bcoin` volume in `docker-compose.yml` then run `docker-compose up -d`.
-Alternatively, you can also persist your bcoin data within the named `bcoin` volume.
+If you want docker to start bcoin with a fresh DB, comment out the `bcoin` volume in `docker-compose.yml` then run `docker-compose up -d`.
+Alternatively, you can also persist your bcoin data within the named `bcoin` volume or on the host machine.

 ### Building images
 Uncomment the relevant `build:` sections in `docker-compose.yml`